 Certain types of investments report income to investors on a K-1 form instead of the familiar Form 1099.
 With investments held in an IRA, you don't have to worry about the tax consequences or the 1099 earnings – the IRA grows tax-deferred.
 But if you have K-1 earnings in an IRA, it's possible some tax forms may need to be filed and even some taxes paid.

 The K-1 form is used by partnership businesses to pass through business results to the partners.
 A partnership does not pay taxes.
 Instead, the partners pay taxes on the earnings and get to claim any deductions.
 Publicly traded partnerships, referred to as master limited partnerships, are bought like stocks but pass through income like a partnership.
-Your IRA would have K-1 income if you invested in MLP stocks with your IRA money.
+Your IRA would have K-1 income if you invested in Master Limited Partnership, or MLP, stocks with your IRA money.

 Tax rules require tax-advantaged accounts like IRAs to pay income tax on what is called "unrelated business income."
 An IRA holds investments and partnership income may not be investment income, resulting in UBI from your partnership investments.
 The amount of unrelated business income from your IRA's partnership investments will be listed as such in Box 20 of the K-1 form.
 Only the amounts of unrelated business income are important concerning taxes and your IRA account.